teqneers/PHPKnock/README.md

 PHPKnock
 ========

 ***PHPKnock*** is a web frontend for the port knocking service [fwknop](http://cipherdyne.org/fwknop/) .
-It let you shoot a port knocking request to any server you configured and ask this server to open a certain port for you are any given IP address.
+It let you shoot a Single Packet Authorization (SPA) or a port knocking request to any server you configured and ask this server to open a certain port for you or any given IP address.

+What is this web frontend good for?
+You can use it to support any OS or platform that has a browser.
+E.g. you can install it on an intranet server to open up other servers in your extranet or internet.
+Another use-case could be to install it in your extranet, so your support staff has the ability to send SPA or port knocking requests from home or somewhere else without installing fwknop to their computer.

-If you like to know more about port knocking, checkout [wikipedia](http://en.wikipedia.org/wiki/Port_knocking).
+If you like to know more about [port knocking](http://en.wikipedia.org/wiki/Port_knocking) or [Single Packet Authorization](http://en.wikipedia.org/wiki/Single_Packet_Authorization) checkout Wikipedia.

 Requirements